railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 .. tip:: Setting up an Analytic Account

-        The setup screen for an analytic account can vary greatly depending on the modules installed in your database.
+        The setup screen for an analytic account can vary according to the modules installed in your database.
         For example, you will see information about recharging services only if you have the module :mod:`hr_timesheet_invoice` installed.

         Some of these modules add helpful management statistics to the analytic account.
 The most useful is probably the module :mod:`account_analytic_analysis`, which adds such information as indicators about your margins, invoicing amounts, and latest service dates and invoice dates.

 Creating Journals
 -----------------